michaelmcarthur/GoogleGeocode-HASS/README.md

 You need to register for an API key by following the instructions [here](https://github.com/googlemaps/google-maps-services-python#api-keys).
 You only need to turn on the Geocoding API

 A free API Key allows 2500 requests per day.
 The sensor will update the address each time the device tracker location changes.
+If the device tracker is in a zone it will display the zone.

-### Installation
+### Installation:

 Copy the google_geocode.py file and place it in <config_dir>/custom_components/sensor/google_geocode.py.